 (b) establish a scheme for the giving of infringement notices in respect of specified offences against the regulations, prescribe modified penalties for such offences and provide for the appointment of persons to give infringement notices and administer that scheme.

-[Section 59K inserted by No. 39 of 1999 s.
+[Section 59K inserted: No. 39 of 1999 s.
 7.]

 59L.
 Other laws, codes etc., regulations may adopt